sidneydurant/backcountry-almanac/README.md

 # Backcountry Almanac

 This is a (Vite/React) web app that uses Mapbox GL JS to create an interactive map of an area with custom layers for visualization.
-It uses DEM data of a small area around Lassen National Park downloaded from https://apps.nationalmap.gov/downloader/.
-This raw elevation data is parsed using https://github.com/geotiffjs/geotiff.js/, and then piped into custom WebGL shaders that form the basis of each layer.
+It uses DEM data of a small area around Lassen National Park downloaded from [the USGS](https://apps.nationalmap.gov/downloader/).
+This raw elevation data is parsed using [geotiff.js](https://github.com/geotiffjs/geotiff.js/), and then piped into custom WebGL shaders that form the basis of each layer.

 Here is the map showing the elevation layer: